Solenad/LSCS-RnD-BackendChallenge-DIZON/README.md

 # LSCS-BACKEND-RnD-Challenge

- CRUD API using NodeJS and Express with MongoDB as the database
+This is a CRUD API built using NodeJS and Express with MongoDB as the database.
+Author's entry is their application for the Research and Development committee in La Salle Computer Society
+author: Roe Dizon